computercam/nix-config/README.md

-# Unix bootstrapping and configuration
+# NixOS and Nix-Darwin configuration

-## Nix

-Most of my system configurations a managed using nix and home-manager.

 ### Modules